Scale your business with our modular plugins.

 checkout page

-Here, you can modify the page content and display custom messages, add media, and much more.
+Here, you can modify the page content, display custom messages, add media, and more.
 By default, the checkout page contains the WooCommerce checkout shortcode.

 checkout shortcodes

-If you want to display a custom message before and after the checkout fields, you can use the paragraph block.
-For this demonstration, we will add one paragraph block before and another one after the checkout shortcode.
-We’ll simply call them “Before Content” and “After Content”.
+You can use the paragraph block to display a custom message before and after the checkout fields.
+We will add one paragraph block before and another after the checkout shortcode for this demonstration.
+We’ll call them “Before Content” and “After Content.”

 before content and after content shortcodes

-After updating the page, have a look at the checkout page from the front end and you will see the custom messages that we have just added.
+After updating the page, look at the checkout page from the front end, and you will see the custom messages that we have just added.

 before content